Blog Layout

 Pros of a PEO

-• Multiple tasks handled in one place: PEOs can manage a variety of HR tasks on behalf of the business, including 401(k), benefits and more.
+• Multiple tasks handled in one place: PEOs can manage a variety of HR tasks on behalf of the business, including 401(k) plans, health benefits and more.
 Instead of having to source multiple vendors, a business can work with a single PEO to get things done.

-• Compliance: PEOs are experts in nuanced compliance regulations.
+• Regulatory compliance: PEOs are experts in nuanced compliance regulations.
 This makes it easier for small businesses in multiple states to gain the peace of mind they’re operating lawfully wherever they do business.

 • Potential cost savings: In certain scenarios, a small business may be able to save money using a PEO.
 For example, instead of hiring in-house HR staff members that require an annual salary plus benefits and overhead, a PEO eliminates those costs.